eobrain/mergi/README.md

 > Try running the above several times if it fails.
 (As of January 2020, `npm install` sometimes fails because of an [intermittent bug][6])

-Also if you will be doing `make words` below you will need to do
+Also if you will be doing `npx bajel words` below you will need to do

 ```sh
 sudo apt-get install graphicsmagick tesseract-ocr tesseract-ocr-eng tesseract-ocr-spa  tesseract-ocr-fra